-whole period of O'Keefe's ownership.
-O'Keefe conveyed the title to Ivy Lillian Webber, married woman of North Wagga Wagga, for the sum of £500 on 21 July 1950.43 Mrs Webber conducted a store from the cottage,44 she being the first person to do so since Alfred Lysaught back in the early 1880s.
+1950, 21st July - John James O'Keefe, farm labourer of The Rock, conveys the title to Ivy Lillian Webber, married woman of North Wagga Wagga, for the sum of £500.43 Mrs Webber conducted a store from the cottage,44 she being the first person to do so since Alfred Lysaught back in the early 1880's.
 In the years preceding Mrs Webber's purchase, Bill Price, the uncle of Bob McFarland, lived in the old house for a number of years.